hettlage/salt-api/specs/index.rst

 The `download` function in the `proposals` module shall pass the following tests.

-* `download` makes a request to `/proposals/{proposal_code}` if the case-insensitive content type is 'proposal'.
+* `download` makes a GET request to `/proposals/{proposal_code}` if the case-insensitive content type is 'proposal'.
 An Accept header with value `application/zip` is included in this request.

 * `download` makes a GET request to `/proposals/{proposal_code}/blocks/resolve` with the query parameter `name`, the value of which is the string passed as the name argument.
 It parses the result as a JSON object and uses the value of the field `code` as the id in a GET request to `/proposals/{proposal_code}/blocks/{id}`.
 An Accept header with value `application/zip` is included in this request.

+ * `download` saves the downloaded content in a given file-like object.

- * `download` saves the downloaded content as a temporary file with extension `.zip` and returns the absolute path of this file.
+ * `download` saves the downloaded content in a file with a given file path.

  * An exception is raised if the case-insensitive content type is neither `proposal` nor `block`.